Updated 23rd April 2020

 No visitors who are pregnant, under the age of 12 years, or is deemed to fall into a high risk category will be permitted.

 Permission to visit any COVID-19 positive patients will only be given in extreme circumstances in line with pandemic guidance and with advice from our Infection Prevention Control team.
-For COVID-19 positive patients receiving end of life care, permission to visit should be secured, in advance, from the ward sister or charge nurse and if agreed, this should be one visitor at a time for an agreed amount of time.
-Personal Protective Equipment (PPE) will be provided, if appropriate.
+For COVID-19 positive patients receiving end of life care, wherever it is possible and safe to do so, loved ones can visit to say goodbye.
+Permission to visit should be secured, in advance, from the ward sister or charge nurse.
+If agreed this should be one visitor at a time for an agreed amount of time.
+Personal Protective Equipment (PPE) will be provided in order to protect visitors, as well as guidance by staff about expectations while visiting a COVID-19 positive patient.

 All visitors must adhere to the social distancing guidelines as far as possible and must adhere to strict hand hygiene and infection control precautions on arriving and leaving.
 Visitors must not visit any other patients or hospital facilities en route.